diverse-project/ripost_ea/team.md

 Head of the VIAS Dept. (Validation Intelligence of Autonomous Software Systems) with expertise in Software Validation and Verification of software-intensive systems and Artificial Intelligence for Software Testing.
 His recent research interests include the usage of constraint optimization and machine learning to improve software testing processes.
 * [Helge Spieker](https://www.simula.no/people/helge), VIAS Dept., Research Scientist with expertise in artificial intelligence (Machine Learning, Constraint Optimization) and software testing.
 * [Quentin Mazouni](https://www.simula.no/people/quentin), PhD at SIMULA (since Aug.
 2022), VIAS Dept., working on the validation of AI planning systems.
-* [Nassim Belmecheri](https://www.simula.no/people/nassim), VIAS Dept., Research Scientist with expertise working on AI explainability and data mining.
+* [Nassim Belmecheri](https://www.simula.no/people/nassim), VIAS Dept., Research Scientist working on Machien Learning, Constraint Learning, AI explainability and Data mining.
 * [Jørn Eirik Betten](https://www.simula.no/people/jorneirik), PhD at Simula (since October 2023), VIAS Dept., working on the validation AI-based decision-making.